RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | page             | Number     | Page: 1-N page of results to show (optional, default 1).

 ## GoodReads.addFriend
-Sends a friend request to a user using OAuth.
+Sends a friend request to a user.
 You'll need to register your app (required).

 | Field            | Type       | Description
 |------------------|------------|----------